opencontainers/runtime-spec/runtime.md

 This operation MUST generate an error if it is not provided a path to the bundle and the container ID to associate with the container.
 If the ID provided is not unique across all containers within the scope of the runtime, or is not valid in any other way, the implementation MUST generate an error and a new container MUST not be created.
 Using the data in [`config.json`](config.md), this operation MUST create a new container.
-This means that all of the resources associated with the container MUST be created, however, the user-specified process MUST NOT be run at this time.
+This means that all of the resources associated with the container MUST be created, however, the user-specified code (from [`process`][process]) MUST NOT be run at this time.

 The runtime MAY validate `config.json` against this spec, either generically or with respect to the local system capabilities, before creating the container ([step 2](#lifecycle)).
 Runtime callers who are interested in pre-create validation can run [bundle-validation tools](implementations.md#testing--tools) before invoking the create operation.